Expand the category you’re interested in to read the installation instructions.

 3. Determining the position and preparing the opening for the drain funnel

-An equal step in the installation of the SGS is to determine the position of the drain funnel, which is the lowest point of the system.
-The hooks should be installed at a distance of 15 cm from the edge of the drain funnel and other gutter fittings such as universal: connector, bottom and corner.
+An equally important step in the installation of the SGS is to determine the position of the drain funnel, which is the lowest point of the system.
+The hooks should be installed at a distance of 15 cm from the edge of the drain funnel and other gutter fittings such as the connector, bottom and corner.

 4. Installation of the gutter connector

 Before installing SGS gutter fittings, be sure to apply gasket spray.
-Following the above recommendation will allow easier installation of fittings and facilitate thermal movement of the gutter during temperature changes.
-When installing gutter fittings such as gutter connector, drain funnel and universal corner, the end of the gutter should be set about 1 cm from the end of the edge of the gully, so that the gutter edge spacing in the fittings does not exceed 5 cm.
+Following this recommendation allows easier installation and ensures proper thermal movement during temperature changes.
+When installing fittings such as the connector, drain funnel or universal corner, the end of the gutter should be about 1 cm from the end of the edge of the fitting, so that the gutter edge spacing in the fittings does not exceed 5 cm.

-First, we install the rear part of the stopend, and then wedge its front part against the front overhang of the gutter.
+First, install the rear part of the stopend, then wedge its front part against the front overhang of the gutter.

 6. Installation of the universal corner

-Installation of the universal corner begins by sliding the gutter into the rear overhang of the corner and then snapping the front of the gutter into the corner.
+Installation of the universal corner begins by sliding the gutter into the rear overhang of the corner and then snapping the front of the gutter into place.

 7. Installation of a soil pipe

-In order to install dowels in the façade, it is necessary to select their length according to the thickness of the building’s insulation.
-The next step is to install the clamps on dowels with a maximum spacing of up to 2m.
+When installing dowels in the façade, select their length according to the thickness of the building insulation.
+Next, install the clamps on dowels with a maximum spacing of 2 m.

 8. Completion of installation

-In order to discharge the SGS into the sewer system, a universal settling tank should be placed in the ground under the drain pipe.
-Cut a hole in the flap of the universal settling tank equal to the size of the drain pipe and then insert it into the hole of the settling tank flap.
+To discharge the SGS into the sewer system, a universal settling tank should be placed in the ground under the drain pipe.
+Cut a hole in the flap of the settling tank equal to the pipe size, then insert the pipe into it.

-In order to drain the square gutter system to the ground, an elbow should be installed at the end of the drain pipe.
+To drain the square gutter system to the ground, install an elbow at the end of the drain pipe.

 START